May 31, 2017

 No matter the number of steps in your process, progress indicators are a must.
 Number and label each step—and give shoppers the opportunity to review previous steps, moving back and forward without getting lost.
 It’s worth testing different types of progress indicators, but never neglect to include one.

 At the end of checkout, make sure users can double check their orders, so they can verify they have what they want.
 Be transparent.
 The last thing you want is the consumer to discover a surprise on their credit card statement or return items they did not mean to order.

 Additionally, people’s concerns (read: tempers) are most likely to flare during checkout.
 Once consumers encounter an error message or can’t find the answer to one of their questions, they’re far less interested in conducting business with a machine.
 Let visitors know you're a real company by providing full contact information and a dedicated, toll-free line for visitors who aren’t comfortable using a credit card online.
 In the screen grab below, this retailer reassures visitors with two boxes to the right of the billing information form.

 This is also a smart place to add a “live chat” pop-up window letting consumers know a real person is available to answer questions.

 Navigation bars on your checkout page divert shoppers from their primary objective, which is to complete their sale.
 When you do include navigation—or, in fact, any information other than a progress indicator and checkout steps—you’re giving already distracted consumers an opportunity to click themselves away from you.
 Here's the basket page from John Lewis, with all of the navigation options on view:

 As we continue into the checkout, it keeps consumers laser focused on the buying mission.
-No navigation bars, no unessential links.
+Do not include navigation bars or unessential links.